hildenjohannes/SecureCloudStorage/README.md

 # SecureCloudStorage
-Service to apply local encryption to a cloudbased storage
+Service to apply local encryption to a cloudbased storage.